China issues rules on overseas investment in mainland interbank bond market

-China's central bank Wednesday issued rules on overseas investment in the mainland interbank bond market via the mainland-Hong Kong bond connect program.
+China's central bank has issued rules on overseas investment in the mainland interbank bond market via the mainland-Hong Kong bond connect program.

 Qualified overseas investors can buy bonds in the interbank bond market either with Chinese yuan or foreign currencies, according to the rules released by the People's Bank of China (PBOC), which took effect on Wednesday.